-Teaching mental health we believe will be good for all parties ( students and the teachers).
-It may encourage students who would normally not speak up to seek extra support.
-Furthermore, having specific classes regarding mental health which cover symptoms, causes and the onset of disorders will equip students to better understand themselves.
-Mental health being taught in the curriculum will also give teachers a better understanding of disorders which they may have not previously understood.
+Teaching mental health in the curriculum we believe will be good for students and teachers.
+This is because it may encourage students who would normally not speak up to seek extra support.
+Also, mental health being taught in the curriculum will give teachers a better understanding of disorders which they may have not previously understood.

-“71% of teachers told the charity (Mental Health Foundation) that they lack the right training to help them address mental health concerns with pupils and only 13% have received mental health first aid training”.
-With the increase of young people being referred to CAMHS, it is imperative that staff feel confident to support the needs of their students.¹
+71% of teachers told the charity (Mental Health Foundation) that they lack the right training to help them address mental health concerns with pupils and only 13% have received mental health first aid training.
+With the increase of young people being referred to CAMHS, it is vital that staff feel confident to support the needs of their students.¹

 What could be covered in the curriculum?

-In the classes the students could be given the opportunity to learn about what having good mental health means.
+In the classes the students could be given the opportunity to learn about the symptoms and causes of having mental health difficulties and what having good mental health means.
 The students could also learn how the following factors contribute to our overall well-being:

 Getting enough sleep – Ensuring that you get an adequate amount of sleep each night is essential for sustaining healthy bodily functions.
 It is recommended that school aged children need 8-10 hours of sleep.² There are many studies published stating that a lack of sleep has a dramatic impact on our mental health.
 These studies estimate that 90% of children, experience sleep problems. ³